 In 1886, Ybor opened his first cigar factory, charting the path for what is now present-day Ybor City.
 The cigar industry grew rapidly, bringing thousands and thousands of Cubans, Spanish, and Sicilian immigrants to our borders.
 The city changed almost overnight, hosting the largest maker of Cuban cigars in the world.
 Within a few years, the city grew to 3,000 residents, quickly dubbing the area the “cigar capital of the world.”
 Benefitting the factory was railroad entrepreneur Henry Plant extending his network of railroad lines across the state, eventually connecting Tamp with the rest of the U.S. rail system.

 Encouraging an exodus from surrounding countries, Ybor City was paramount in creating the vibrant civil society that brought Latin culture to the Sunshine State.
-Workers were paid fairly, given health insurance, and affordable housing.
+Workers were paid fairly, and given health insurance, and affordable housing.
 In turn, they helped factories that produced half a billion hand-rolled cigars every year.

 Henry Plant (1819-1899)

 In 1898, Henry Plant was dubbed by Success magazine as “The King Of Florida.”
-Plant was an ambassador for the state he adored.
+Pllant was an ambassador for the state he adored.
 As a precursor to the coming tourism explosion — brought by Walt Disney nearly 70 years later — Plant branded his network of railroads and steamship lines the cheekily named The Plant System.
 It served as the most profitable transportation network in Florida during the late 19th century.